TARIFF SENTIMENT TRACKER

 Consumer Tariff Concerns

-88% of consumers are concerned about the impact of tariffs on their personal finances or shopping habits, on-par with late April.
+87% of consumers are concerned about the impact of tariffs on their personal finances or shopping habits, in line with early May.
 The top concerns all center around higher prices, both on everyday necessities and non-essential goods.
-There was increased concern around product availability in the latest survey, while concerns around stock market and job security softened.
-Separately, over half (56%) of shoppers say they think tariffs will have a negative impact on the U.S. economy in the coming year, down slightly from late April.
+Economic concerns like the stock market, impact on investments and the job market have all softened in the past two waves of our survey.
+Separately, over half (56%) of shoppers say they think tariffs will have a negative impact on the U.S. economy in the coming year, on par with the last wave of our survey.

 Anticipated Response to Tariffs

-83% of consumers expect to make adjustments to their finances or shopping habits in response to new tariffs, up one point from late April.
+82% of consumers expect to make adjustments to their finances or shopping habits in response to tariffs, in line with early May.
 Half say they’ll cut back spending on non-essentials, followed by looking for sales or coupons and delaying non-essential purchases.
-Cutting back on non-essential spending and purchasing fewer imported goods saw the greatest increases from April to May.
+Cutting back on non-essential spending and purchasing fewer imported goods dipped back to late April levels.

 About the tracker